DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 The Jewel Box Revue ensemble was composed of two dozen males dressed beautifully and seductively as females and one biological female dressed very gentlemanly and convincingly as a man: Stormé!
 It's a role he does persuasively on stage and off.
 During the 1950s and the 1960s, Stormé was the Jewel Box's only male impersonator.
 He did so as a fine gentleman.
 The entertaining uniqueness was that the entire talented troupe were in gender-bender roles -- all except one!
 The "J.B." was a forerunner to the Broadway musical of the mid-1980s, "La Cage aux Folles".
 Unlike the latter, the J.B. confronted acceptance, joyousness, praise and fulfillment on one side but segregation, prejudice, scorn and sadness on the other side of the coin.

-Stormé DeLarverie initially got involved with the STONEWALL Veterans' Association ("S.V.A.") when it happenstancely began spiritually the very first night of the Stonewall Rebellion, Friday, June 27th, 1969 at The Stonewall Club in Greenwich Village, NYC.
-Stormé had just returned to New York City from entertainment touring with the famous Jewel Box Revue.
+Stormé DeLarverie initially got involved with the STONEWALL Veterans' Association ("S.V.A.") when it happenstancely began spiritually the very first night of the Stonewall Rebellion, Friday, June 27th, 1969 at The STONEWALL Club in Greenwich Village, New York City.
+Stormé had just returned to Manhattan onvce again from entertainment touring with the famous Jewel Box Revue.
 The S.V.A. officially formed exactly two weeks later on Friday, July 11th of that exciting year 1969.
 Storme was there!

 King Storme D on Prospect Park Stage for